-1.3 Age, range, sex and numbers of children and children
+1.3 Age, range, sex, and number of children and children

 Moonreach Avanti is registered to provide accommodation for two children of either gender.
-Our typical admission age range 7 to 18, Avanti House can accommodate Children from any ethnic heritage and culture and will endeavour to accommodate and promote any chosen religion.
+Our typical admission age range is 7 to 18.
+Avanti House can accommodate Children from any ethnic heritage and culture and will endeavour to accommodate and promote any chosen religion.